ClickHouse/ClickHouse/docs/en/operations/update.md

 If you installed ClickHouse using something other than the recommended `deb` packages, use the appropriate update method.

+!!! warning "Warning"
     ClickHouse does not support a distributed update.
 The operation should be performed consecutively on each separate server.
 Do not update all the servers on a cluster simultaneously, or the cluster will be unavailable for some time.

 The upgrade of older version of ClickHouse to specific version: